Find Affordable College Courses

 Full Journalism at University of West Georgia Report

-Rutgers University - New Brunswick ranked #24 on this year’s Most Popular Journalism Bachelor’s Degree Schools list.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
+It came in at #24 on the list.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.

 About 64% of the students majoring in journalism at the school are women while 36% are male.